Kindergarten to 8th Grade

 Kindergarten

-5 full days per week our students develop foundational habits like treating others with love and respect, following rules/routines, working cooperatively with others, being responsible for yourself, and daily studying of God’s Word.
-Students not only learn how school works, but they learn to look forward to school…because it is a place that is safe, fun, and inspiring.
+Our full-day Kindergarten program is the beginning of a child’s formal academic journey at St. Paul’s.
+In five full days each week, students develop foundational habits like treating others with love and respect, following routines, working cooperatively, and taking responsibility for themselves—all while studying God’s Word each day.
+Students not only learn how school works—they begin to love it, because it’s a place that is safe, joyful, and inspiring.

 Elementary